 “The problem with the food on the Nimitz is not just a Nimitz problem,” the former sailor told Military Times.
 “It is a problem across the military.”

-Others quickly chimed in on the post with their own photos and videos taken from various ships around the fleet.
+Others chimed in on the post with their own photos and videos from ships around the fleet.

 After scouring the piquant imagery, we selected what we considered the best dishes being offered to our at-sea sailors and Marines.

 Do you ever bite into a piece of meat and think, “This could really use a boatload of additional texture”?
 Say no more.

 At the chow hall you not only receive complimentary wads of hair, but locks that are actually fried!
 Watch your back, Colonel Sanders!